Learning Equilibria in Matching Markets from Bandit Feedback: Measuring Approximate Stability

 where we define stability in analogy to \Cref{def:stability}.
 Specifically, we say that a market outcome $(\MSet, \transfers)$ with subsidies $\subsidies$ is \emph{stable} if it is {individually rational}, i.e., $\utility_\agent(\MMap(\agent)) + \transfers_\agent + \subsidies_\agent\ge 0$ for all agents $\agent\in\Agents$, and {has no blocking pairs}, i.e., $(\utility_\man(\MMap(\man)) + \transfers_\man + \subsidies_\man) + (\utility_\woman(\MMap(\woman)) + \transfers_\woman + \subsidies_\woman)\ge \utility_\man(\woman) + \utility_\woman(\man)$ for all pairs of agents $(\man, \woman)\in\Men\times\Women$.

-Given this setup, we show the following equivalence: \begin{restatable}{proposition}{subsidy} For any market outcome, the minimum stabilizing subsidy equals the \instabmeasure{}. \end{restatable}
+Given this setup, we show the following equivalence: \begin{restatable}{proposition}{subsidy} Minimum stabilizing subsidy equals \instabmeasure{} for any market outcome. \end{restatable}

-See \Cref{app:subsidy} for a full proof.
-The proof boils down to showing that \eqref{eq:subsetinstab} and \eqref{eq:instability} are in some sense dual to each other.
-To formalize this, we rewrite the minimum stabilizing subsidy as the solution to the following linear program\footnote{In this linear program, the first set of constraints ensures there are no blocking pairs, while the second set of constraints ensures individual rationality.}:
+The proof boils down to showing that the two definitions are ``dual'' to each other.
+To formalize this, we rewrite the minimum stabilizing subsidy as the solution to the following linear program:\footnote{In this linear program, the first set of constraints ensures there are no blocking pairs, while the second set of constraints ensures individual rationality.}:

 The crux of our argument is that the dual linear program to \eqref{eq:instability} maximizes the combinatorial objective \eqref{eq:subsetinstab}.
 The equivalence of \eqref{eq:subsetinstab} and \eqref{eq:instability} then follows from strong duality.